Pushing beyond classical physics to transform technology

 Computational scientists at Brookhaven Lab are developing quantum algorithms that will enable new types of scientific calculations—ones not possible to perform on traditional computers, such as advanced simulations of the early universe.
 One special focus of this work is quantum machine learning, in which quantum algorithms are applied to artificial intelligence for the rapid analysis of large data sets generated by physics experiments such as the Deep Underground Neutrino Experiment and the High Luminosity Large Hadron Collider.

 Brookhaven Lab is applying its expertise in quantum technologies to overcome the current limitations of scientific experiments and measurements, integrating new quantum capabilities and instruments into its existing facilities.
 These projects include quantum telescopes, quantum LIDAR, and a quantum-enhanced microscope.

-Led by Brookhaven Lab, the Co-design Center for Quantum Advantage (C2QA) is one of five National Quantum Information Science (QIS) Research Centers awarded by the U.S. Department of Energy to conduct basic research in QIS.
-Comprising more than 20 national labs, research centers, universities, and industry, the C2QA team aims to overcome the performance limitations of current-generation quantum computers.
-Through software-hardware co-design, they will work toward achieving quantum advantage—the point at which a quantum computer outperforms a classical one on a useful task—for computations in high-energy and nuclear physics, chemistry, materials science, condensed matter physics, and other fields.
-Their quantum co-design efforts target three research thrusts: software and algorithms, devices, and materials.
+One of five National Quantum Information Science Research Centers awarded by the U.S. Department of Energy, the Co-Design Center for Quantum Advantage (C2QA) is building the fundamental tools necessary to create scalable, distributed, and fault-tolerant quantum computer systems.
+Led by Brookhaven Lab, C2QA comprises more than 20 institutions, including National Labs, research centers, universities, and industrial partners.
+By designing software and hardware in tandem, the C2QA team is working toward achieving quantum advantage—the point at which a quantum computer outperforms a classical one on a useful task—for computations in high-energy and nuclear physics, chemistry, materials science, condensed matter physics, and other fields of science.